PeterLuschny/Calendars.jl/README.md

 So the message is: use the European calendar, not the Common/Gregorian one.

 A broader overview give the utility functions `PrintEuropeanMonth(year, month)` and `SaveEuropeanMonth(year, month, directory)`.
 The latter writes the `EC-year-month` month for all calendar representations to the given directory in a markdown file.
-The next example is particularly interesting.
+The next example is particularly instructive.

 ```julia
 julia> PrintEuropeanMonth(1582, 10)
 ```

-It shows the month when Pope Gregory severely interfered with Chronos turning the Zodiac wheel: at his behest Thursday 4 October 1582 was followed by Friday 15 October 1582.
-To say that the confusion this caused was small would be the understatement of the millennium.
+It shows the month when Pope Gregory severely interfered with Chronos turning the Zodiac wheel: at his behest, Thursday 4 October 1582 was followed by Friday 15 October 1582.
+To say that the confusion this caused was minor would be the understatement of the millennium.
 But this break can only be seen in the European calendar; both the Julian and the Gregorian calendars smoothly cross this break as if nothing had happened.
 (What Gregory's contemporaries saw differently: they felt cheated of 1/3 of their monthly rent.)

 | Common        | European      | Julian        | Hebrew        | Islamic       | IsoDate       |